 Make a plan

-If you don't already have a holiday schedule, do it now.
+If you don't already have a holiday schedule, and do it now, the earlier the better.
 You don't want to create anxiety for the kids about what they're going to be doing at Christmas.
-Sit down with your ex and a calendar to determine how you're going to share time during the holiday break.
-The plan can be fluid and can change, but a basic structure reduces mis-communication and sets expectations.
+Sit down with your ex and a calendar to determine how you will share time.
+The plan can be fluid and can change, but a basic structure reduces miscommunication and sets expectations.
 Ideally, a vacation and holiday schedule will be part of a marital settlement agreement in a divorce.
 Think about the even year - odd year compromise.
 One parent gets first choice in even years and the other in odd years or simply switch the holiday time on an alternating year basis.
 For example, in even years one parent may have the children for Christmas Eve and morning, then take them to the other parent at noon.
 In odd years, the schedule would be reversed.
-Often it is worthwhile to go over the kids Christmas presents together to avoid duplicate gifts and to ensure that similar amounts will be spent.
+It might also be worthwhile to review the kids Christmas presents together to avoid duplicate gifts and to ensure that similar amounts will be spent.
 For co-parents who live far away from each other it's not so easy.
 If you have to be without your kids for the entire holiday make sure you can call and talk to them.

 Focus on the kids

 That can be as simple as letting the kids call mom on Christmas Eve or attend a special holiday event with Dad.
-For mom Maureen Palmer, the answer was more extreme.
-When she and her husband split up, their daughters, then aged 15 and 10, stayed behind in Edmonton with their dad while palmer took a job as a TV producer in Vancouver.
-She'd do homework with them every night over the phone and fly back to Alberta for four or five days twice a month (a schedule she kept up for a decade).
+For mom Penny Barton, the answer was more extreme.
+When she and her husband split up, their daughters, then aged 15 and 10, stayed behind in San Jose with their dad while Barton took a job in Los Angeles.
+Penny did homework with them every night over the phone and flew back to San Jose for six to eight days every month.

-And although children's preferences should always be a priority, it is also important not to them too much input into how they spend the holidays.
-The burden of choice is problematic for kids "because they know it's going to make one of the parents really unhappy.
+And although children's preferences should always be an important consideration, it is also important not to give them too much input into co-parenting decisions.
+The burden of choice is problematic for kids because they know their choices will make one of the parents unhappy.
+And for most children, that is not a good place to be.
 Kids will often tell each parent whatever they believe he or she wants to hear.
-And for most children, that is a terrible place to be.
 Kids need a predictable schedule that both parents seem happy with, even if that means putting on a brave face.
 Practice emotional restraint, maturity and leadership.
 The most important thing is to continue to be loving parents, and to keep the conflict away from the kids.

-Your holiday celebrations may have changed after the divorce, but they can still be wonderful.
+Your holiday celebrations may change after divorce, but they can still be wonderful.
 Think together with your kids about how you want to celebrate the holidays.
 And though it will be painful, be prepared to let go of some of the activities you used to do.
 Don't make the kids feel bad that they missed out on something when they come home.

 And no matter how sad or angry you are, never badmouth your ex in front of the kids.
 Save that for a good friend, therapist or support group.